WHICH TOKYO MIMARU LOCATION IS BEST WITH KIDS?

 I would choose Akasaka Mimaru for this reason.
 You are then near all the options for Akasaka with kids but are also close to Roppongi which I believe has some of the best inner city playgrounds in Tokyo (the restaurants around here are also very family friendly and are particularly English friendly.)
 Akasaka also means you are nice and close to Hie Shrine – which is particularly special around the New Year’s holidays.

-Asakusa Mimaru Suites sleep up to 8 people in a room (even more if you have children who can bedshare with you.)
+Akasaka Mimaru sleeps up to 8 people in a room (up to 12 if you have children who can bedshare with you.).

 This area also has the Harry Potter Cafe close by (not the Harry Potter World)